 FRAX® was developed by the World Health Organization.
-This tool allows you to calculate your risk of fracturing a hip or having some other major orthopedic fracture over the next 10 years.
+This score reflects your risk of fracturing a hip or having some other major orthopedic fracture over the next 10 years.
 It is unique because it includes both your bone density and other risk factors.
+Talk with your health care provider to learn more about finding out your score!